-Dive into local history at the Salcombe Maritime Museum, featuring treasure from local shipwrecks.
+There are also half-term activities perfect for boat lovers.
+For instance, you can dive into local history at the Salcombe Maritime Museum, featuring treasure from local shipwrecks.
 Models of sailing ships, schooner photographs and Second World War artefacts portray Salcombe’s nautical past.
 Among the museum’s interactive displays bringing history alive for younger visitors is a treasure chest overflowing with pirate dressing-up clothes.

 4. Get creative